1. Wednesday, February 14th, is Ash Wednesday. Students will attend 12:00 Mass.

 GRAMMAR: Students will continue to identify four of eight categories of words: nouns, verbs, adjectives, and adverbs.
 They also will practice the correct usage of commas, quotation marks, and transitional words in writing sentences.

-MATH: Students will continue their unit on addition of two-digit numbers, first with no regrouping and then with regrouping.
-They will use what they know about place value to set the foundation for regrouping.
+MATH: Students will continue their unit on subtraction, beginning with two-digit numbers, no regrouping, then regrouping (borrowing).
+They will continue to practice addition to the hundreds for test practice.
 Please continue to practice addition and subtraction facts at home.
-They will cover pages 171 – 178 in their workbooks.
+They will cover pages 206 -212 in their workbooks.
+Students also will continue their unit on different types of graphs and charts.
+They will cover pages 123 -130.
 Please do not have children go ahead in their workbooks, as lessons are designed as classwork and homework.
 Pages will be marked with CW (classwork) or HW (homework).
-They will take an addition quiz this week.
+They will take a regrouping addition quiz this week.

 Monday: Music (Mrs. Minetti)